how i found my passion in compassion and why its proved so helpful dr hayley d quinn

 I chose to go back to study.
 I had tried doing a degree before my son was born but didn’t manage to stay on that path.

-This time, I managed to complete my Bachelor of Psychology and then went on to do an Honours degree and something I had never ever considered, I completed my PhD in Clinical Psychology.
+This time, I managed to complete my Bachelor of Psychology with Honours and something I had never ever considered, I completed a PhD in Clinical Psychology.
 I sometimes still can’t believe that one!
-I told you I dropped out of school before my O levels right (equivalent Grade 10 here in Australia).
+Did I mention I dropped out of school before my O levels? (equivalent Grade 10 here in Australia).

 Let’s fast forward a few years, to a time when I really started to notice my health was suffering.

-I was eating regularly and pretty nutritious food.
-I wasn’t staying up later and I was making sure I gave myself plenty of sleep opportunity.
+I was eating regularly and pretty nutritious food, I wasn’t staying up late and I was making sure I gave myself plenty of sleep opportunity.
 I planned my days and weeks so I could stay on top of things and not get too overwhelmed.
 I was engaging in social relationships, most of them healthy and meaningful.

 Now I’m not dismissing the values of these things, they are probably what helped me keep going as long as I did.
 The thing is, I probably would have benefited from not keeping going as I was for so long.